 Integrating ruff check with mypy in CI: Zero-Conflict Pipeline Configuration

 Combining ruff check and mypy in continuous integration requires strict orchestration.
 Without proper configuration, teams face duplicate diagnostics, conflicting exit codes, and cache collisions.
-This blueprint delivers a production-ready pipeline for sub-10-second feedback loops.
+This blueprint delivers a production-ready pipeline for fast, reliable feedback loops.

 The core strategy decouples execution contexts.
 You must harmonize exit codes, isolate cache directories, and suppress overlapping rules.
 For foundational architecture patterns, review the Static Analysis Tools & CI Integration guidelines before deploying this configuration.